-Graduates from a three-year Ontario college advanced diploma program (or equivalent) program in Print and Broadcast Journalism, Public Relations or Advertising, with an overall B average or better, will be considered for admission to UOIT's Bachelor of Arts (Honours) in Communication Bridge program.
+Graduates from a three-year Ontario college advanced diploma program (or equivalent) program in Print and Broadcast Journalism, Public Relations or Advertising, with an overall B average or better, will be considered for admission to UOIT's Bachelor of Arts (Honours) in Communication and Digital Media Studies Bridge program.

-The Communication Bridge program consists of the following four course requirements:
+The Communication and Digital Media Studies Bridge program consists of the following four course requirements:

-- COMM 1100U Introduction to Communication; - COMM 2110U Foundations of Communication Theory; - SSCI 2900U Research Methods; - One of: SOCI 1000U Introductory Sociology, SSCI 1200U Introduction to Social Policy, CDPS 1000U What is Community? or PSYC 1000U Introductory Psychology.
+- COMM 1100U Introduction to Communication

+- COMM 2110U Foundations of Communication Theory

+- SSCI 2900U Research Methods

+- COMM 1420U Living Digitally

-Students who successfully complete the Communication Bridge program with a 2.7 cumulative GPA (on a 4.3 scale) or better, with no individual course grade below 2.0 GPA (on a 4.3 scale), are eligible to enter third year of the Bachelor of Arts (Honours) in Communication.
+Students who successfully complete the Communication and Digital Media Studies Bridge program with a 2.7 cumulative GPA (on a 4.3 scale) or better, with no individual course grade below 2.0 GPA (on a 4.3 scale), are eligible to enter third year of the Bachelor of Arts (Honours) in Communication and Digital Media Studies.